Meet19aug/ChatBotForShoppingMall/README.md

-# ChatBotForShoppingMall

-ask about
-"
-Item Name
-Smartphone
-Laptop
-T-shirt
-Running Shoes
-Headphones
-Leather Jacket
-Perfume
-Watch
-Designer Handbag
-Sunglasses
-Couch
-Television
-Dress
-Bedding Set
-Gaming Console
-Handbag
-Dumbbells
-Earbuds
-Backpack
-Hair Dryer
-Guitar
-Hand Cream
-Picture Frame
-Desk Lamp
-Candle Holder
-Smart Speaker
-Cookware Set
-Board Shorts
-Dining Table
-Yoga Mat
-Luggage Set
-Vacuum Cleaner
-Running Shorts
-Hair Straightener
-Lawn Mower
-Travel Pillow
-Sneakers
-Blender
-Fishing Rod
-Camping Tent
-Daybed
-Sunscreen
-Dress Shoes
-Tool Set
-Basketball
-Item Name
-iPhone 13
-Leather Jacket
-Throw Pillow
-Mascara
-Treadmill
-Plush Toy
-Smart TV
-Graphic T-shirt
-Wall Clock
-Lipstick
-Basketball Hoop
-Wireless Mouse
-Denim Jeans
-Framed Artwork
-Shampoo
-Soccer Ball
-Smart Watch
-Hoodie
-Floor Lamp
-Face Mask
-Golf Clubs
-Tablet
-Leather Boots
-Throw Blanket
-Face Cream
-Cycling Helmet
-Bluetooth Speaker
-Dress Shirt
-Throw Rug
-Eyeshadow Palette
-Tennis Racket
-Bluetooth Earbuds
-Swimsuit
-Area Rug
-Nail Polish
-Hiking Boots
-Digital Camera
-Shorts
-Throw Pillows
-Hand Cream
-Basketball Shoes
-Vase
-Lip Gloss
-Baseball Bat
-Wireless Keyboard
-Dress Pants
-Curtains
-Facial Cleanser
-Running Shoes
-Area Rug
-Store timing
-" - products
+## ChatBotForShoppingMall

+This chatbot is designed to assist users in navigating a shopping mall by providing information about product locations and their return policies.
+To get started, follow these steps:

+1. **Press the "Create Knowledge" button** to initialize the chatbot with the necessary information about the products, their categories, locations within the mall, and return policies.

+2. **Once the knowledge is created**, you can start asking questions about the following products:

+   - Smartphone
+   - Laptop
+   - T-shirt
+   - Running Shoes
+   - Headphones
+   - Leather Jacket
+   - Perfume
+   - Watch
+   - Designer Handbag
+   - Sunglasses
+   - Couch
+   - Television
+   - Dress
+   - Bedding Set
+   - Gaming Console
+   - Handbag
+   - Dumbbells
+   - Earbuds
+   - Backpack
+   - Hair Dryer
+   - Guitar
+   - Hand Cream
+   - Picture Frame
+   - Desk Lamp
+   - Candle Holder
+   - Smart Speaker
+   - Cookware Set
+   - Board Shorts
+   - Dining Table
+   - Yoga Mat
+   - Luggage Set
+   - Vacuum Cleaner
+   - Running Shorts
+   - Hair Straightener
+   - Lawn Mower
+   - Travel Pillow
+   - Sneakers
+   - Blender
+   - Fishing Rod
+   - Camping Tent
+   - Daybed
+   - Sunscreen
+   - Dress Shoes
+   - Tool Set
+   - Basketball

+3. The chatbot will provide you with information about the specific **location of the product** within the mall and its **return policy**.

+### Store Timing
+You can still ask the chatbot - for confirmation.
+- **Monday-Friday:** 9:00 AM - 9:00 PM
+- **Saturday-Sunday:** 10:00 AM - 8:00 PM

+Enjoy your shopping experience with ChatBotForShoppingMall!